How the Inflation Reduction Act of 2022 Can Lower Your Energy Bills

-The time for solar is now.
+The time for home electrification is now

 From the sticker shock of a gallon of milk to the heart-pulsating feeling as you open your electricity bill, inflation has hit a 40-year high, and we are all feeling it.

 Energy, in general, has seen a 12-month spike of 41.6%, the highest since 1980 after the fallout of the 1979 oil crisis.
-More specifically, electricity has suffered a 13.7% increase in the past 12 months.
-The highest since 2006.
+More specifically, electricity has suffered a 13.7% increase in the past 12 months — the highest since 2006.

 The cold hard truth is that energy will continue to get more expensive, especially as the U.S. unofficially enters a recession.

 So even though the IRA extends the 30% tax credit until 2032, there are still three main reasons to install solar as soon as possible.